MITLibraries/timdex-embeddings/README.md

 To this end, there is a base embedding class `BaseEmbeddingModel` that is designed to be extended and customized for a particular embedding model.

-Once an embedding class has been created, the preferred approach is to set env vars `TE_MODEL_URI` and `TE_MODEL_DOWNLOAD_PATH` directly in the `Dockerfile` to a) download a local snapshot of the model during image build, and b) set this model as the default for the CLI.
+Once an embedding class has been created, the preferred approach is to set env vars `TE_MODEL_URI` and `TE_MODEL_PATH` directly in the `Dockerfile` to a) download a local snapshot of the model during image build, and b) set this model as the default for the CLI.

 This allows invoking the CLI without specifying a model URI or local location, allowing this model to serve as the default, e.g.: